TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

     :Data type: function name

-    The internal array "I" is passed to this function and expected returned as well.
-Subsequent to this function call the menu item is compiled by implode()'ing the array $I[parts] in the passed array.
+    The internal array :php:`I` is passed to this function and expected returned as well.
+Subsequent to this function call the menu item is compiled by implode()'ing the array :php:`$I[parts]` in the passed array.
     Thus you may modify this if you need to.

-Item States
+Item states
 -----------

 ..  todo: This does not seem to make sense?
 Remove?
 Item states are already